Angels200/CarND-Path-Planning-Project/README.md

 This commponent has a representation of the global map of the highway.
 It takes two `JMT` components which represents the desired path.
 This is something the controller does not understand in oposite to discrete points along the map in cartesian coordinates.

 #### Attributes :
-1. jmtpair : it stores the s state related jerk minimum component and d state one
+N/A

 #### Methods :
 1. compute : This method transform both of longitidinal and lateral paths in frenet coordinates into discrete points when we give it the distance between points along the path and number of points.

+2. frenetToxy : This method is called by the compute method to convert the JMT paths (longitudinal and lateral) in frenet coordinates to paths in cartesian coordinates.
+To do that, it uses the spline component to fil the cubic polynomial and calculate the discrete points.